Best Fonts to Use for Food Industry Designs

 LaChalk Typeface + Extras

 LaChalk is a distressed, chalk style, hand-drawn font.
 It features all uppercase and lowercase English letters A-Z, and additional visual extras like lines and flowing banners.
-Inspired by cafe menu boards and chalkboard signage, LaChalk is ideal for lettering, logos, posters, cafe menus, and chalkboard concepts.
+Inspired by cafe menu boards and chalkboard signage, LaChalk is ideal for lettering, posters, cafe menus, coffee shops and chalkboard concepts.

 Didot